artisJIANG/getdata-019/README.md

 #### Tidy Data Set

+#####Question:#####
-#####Question:##### Please upload the tidy data set created in step 5 of the instructions.
+Please upload the tidy data set created in step 5 of the instructions.
 Please upload your data set as a txt file created with write.table() using row.name=FALSE (do not cut and paste a dataset directly into the text box, as this may cause errors saving your submission).

-_From Evaluation:_ Has the student submitted a tidy data set?
+#####From Evaluation:#####
+Has the student submitted a tidy data set?
+Either a wide or a long form of the data is acceptable if it meets the tidy data principles of week 1 (Each variable you measure should be in one column, Each different observation of that variable should be in a different row).

 #### Second Data Set